 Buying a cocker spaniel puppy

-Before buying: make sure the cocker spaniel puppy you choose isn't suffering from any inherited diseases and comes from a reputable breeder.
-Download the RSPCA/AWF Puppy Contract and Puppy Information Pack today.
+Make sure the cocker spaniel puppy you choose isn't suffering from any inherited diseases and comes from a reputable breeder.
+Use the Puppy Contract to avoid these dangers.

 You might also want to consider getting pet insurance to help with any unexpected costs while caring for your puppy.